m5lk3n/ukw/README.md

 Browse to http://localhost:5000/status/all (default).

 In my case, I use an ESP32-S3 to check this endpoint response and turn its LED green or red as a simple up/down indicator.

+Use `make stop` to stop and force-remove the container again.

 ## Other References